European-Unified-ID/EUID-docs/api/v2/guides/advertiser-dataprovider-guide.md

 ## FAQs

 For a list of frequently asked questions for advertisers and data providers using the EUID framework, see [FAQs for Advertisers and Data Providers](../getting-started/gs-faqs.md#faqs-for-advertisers-and-data-providers).

-For a full list, see [Frequently Asked Questions](../getting-started/gs-faqs.md).